 An architectural gem: the Rosehill Cemetery Gatehouse

-An architectural wonder, the Rosehill Cemetery Gatehouse dates back to 1864 and was designed by famed architect William Boynton, who also designed the Chicago Water Tower, one of the city’s most recognizable historical landmarks.
-In 1975, the castle Gothic-style arched entryway became a National Registered Historic Site.
-Unfortunately, many of the buildings designed by Boynton were destroyed in the Great Chicago Fire of 1871 and the Gatehouse is one of the few Boynton pre-fire buildings that remain.
-The exterior of the Gatehouse is made of Joliet limestone block and stands out for its 3-story bell tower, turrets, battlements and Gothic-style lancet windows.
+An architectural wonder, the Rosehill Cemetery Gatehouse dates back to 1864 and was designed by famed architect William Boyington, who also designed the Chicago Water Tower, one of the city’s most recognizable historical landmarks.
+In 1975, the castle Castellated Gothic arched entryway became a National Registered Historic Site.
+Unfortunately, many of the buildings designed by Boyington were destroyed in the Great Chicago Fire of 1871 and the Gatehouse is one of the few Boyington pre-fire buildings that remain.
+The exterior of the Gatehouse is made of Joliet limestone block and stands out for its 3-story bell tower, turrets, battlements and Castellated Gothic lancet windows.
 It is a truly magnificent structure reminiscent of a medieval castle.

 A cemetery for Civil War soldiers